A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 This portion takes the majority of the time (as it should).
 The person should know their stuff.
 You can sit back and gauge the person’s communication skills during this portion.
 Did they answer the exact question asked or try to talk around it?

 If you are an expert in software development, you know when someone else is flustered.
-It’s ok if the person is confused by a question, but do they ask for more information?
-This is critical as a Software Engineer, so I want to see that behavior here.
-They shouldn’t be trying to make us think they’re smart.
-They should just be smart, and it should be apparent to everyone in the room.
-That may sound odd, but you’ll know it when you see it.
+It’s okay if the person is confused by a question, but do they ask for more information?
+This is critical as a Software Developer, so I want to see that behavior here.

 Finally, I ask them if they have any questions for us, which everyone should have at least one or two.
 We answer them and when they don’t have anything else, we politely thank them for their time.